VoyagerPWS/aquatint/README.md

 WSGIScriptAlias /aquatint /some/place/wsgi/bottle_apps.py
 ```
 The name "aquatint" can be changed, as can "/some/place/wsgi", plus the exact location of the directives is flexible as well.
 Due to a policy of backwards compatibility in the Bottle Framework, the long sequence of timeout specifications is strongly encouraged, but is adjustable as well.

+## Tips in lieu of a build system
+Read the [Bottle Framework Tutorial](https://bottlepy.org/docs/dev/tutorial.html), it's short and *sweet*.

+Read through the `aquatint.c` source for instructions on compiling.

+Read through the `wsgi/bottle_apps.py` source for configuration details to adjust, such as the location of the compiled aquatint binary.

+Read through the `wsgi/views/aquatint.tpl` template file for configuration details, such as the prefix for the Bottle app.

 [Larry Granroth](https://ljg.spacephysics.org)